ahmetakagunduz/TripTravelBlogSite/README.md

 When the project is initially opened, it presents us with a homepage.
 The homepage consists of a basic header, a footer, a menu with five options (Home, About Us, Guide <not active>, My Blog, Contact), and content.
 The About Us page provides basic information about the project.
 The Guide section is not active.
 The My Blog section contains various holiday travel destinations, blog posts for these destinations, and comments.
 The Contact section contains personal information.
 There is also an Admin login for making adjustments to all blogs and comments.

-The project primarily has the following visuals and functions:
+The project primarily has the following functions:

 CRUD operations for adding, deleting, and updating new blogs in the Admin section CRUD operations for deleting and updating comments made by existing users in the Admin section